Kvanefjeld: Exploration

 The mineral deposit was first recognised in the 1950s, at the height of the Cold War, when uranium potential drew international attention.
 The physicist Niels Bohr even visited nearby Narsaq in 1957 to support early investigations.
 When Denmark abandoned nuclear power in 1983, exploration ceased.
 Greenland Minerals and Energy (later Energy Transition Minerals) acquired the area in 2007.

 A 2010 policy change by the Government of Greenland reopened the door to large-scale mining.
-By 2015, the company had submitted an application for an open-pit mine.
+By 2015, the company Greenland Minerals had submitted an application for an open-pit mine.